Frequently Asked Questions

 11. I have lived in Japan in the past.
 Can I still apply for JET?

-Yes, as long as you have not lived in Japan for 6 or more years in total since 2008.
+Yes, as long as you have not lived in Japan for six or more years in total in the past 10 years.

 COMPLETING THE APPLICATION

-1. Can I use the 2017 JET Programme application to apply for the 2018 JET Programme?
+1. Can I use a previous JET Programme application form to apply for the current JET Programme intake?